-Prompt 1: Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.
+Prompt 1: Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time. – 337 words

-I’m the president of GenDigital Academy, a student-led NGO.
-We were preparing for our biggest record-breaking event.
-However, I realized that all I hear are crickets during the meetings.
-No one wants to talk unless called and this is worsened as the meetings are held online.
-As a result, meetings became ineffective, producing minimal outcomes.
+Being a leader is in itself a challenge, let alone during a global pandemic.
+As the president of GenDigital Academy, a student-led NGO, my organization had to organize its biggest record-breaking event.
+However, there was nothing but silence during our online meetings as no one wanted to talk unless called.
+As a result, the meetings were ineffective, producing minimal outcomes.

-So instead of calling them out, I tried loosening up in conversations to break the ice by derailing to work-unrelated topics and casually joking around.
-Over time, without even calling them out, they would intuitively unmute their mics and shoot their ideas, and sometimes they would even respectfully tease me.
-Here I knew they’ve found comfort in sharing their ideas.
-Since this was all based on my assumptions, I distributed a check-in form to evaluate whether they feel valued or heard.
-All the responses show they’re already comfortable and quoting one of the additional comments, “I can express my opinions freely”.
+Instead of calling them out during Zoom sessions, I tried breaking the ice by talking about viral topics and casually joking around.
+Over time, without prodding, the members would unmute their mics and shoot ideas, and sometimes they would tease me back jokingly.
+Finally, they were comfortable sharing their ideas with others, so to double check, I distributed a check-in form to evaluate whether they truly felt valued or heard.
+All the responses revealed they were indeed content.
+To quote one comment, “I can express my opinions freely.”

-Through the same questionnaire, I found one aspect that’s not yet satisfactory, how GenDigital drives individual growth.
-So I decided to trust members in leadership roles to further enhance motivation as it allows them to cultivate their leadership and communication skills, a form of individual growth.
-I assigned PICs for different sectors, such as those in charge of preparing the presentations or those working on the marketing collaterals.
-I also let them plan and organize, as far as giving them the freedom to delegate tasks to others.
+Through the same questionnaire, I found one aspect that could be improved: how GenDigital could support their individual growth.
+I decided to appoint members in leadership roles to motivate them.
+By having a specific role, they could cultivate their management and communication skills.
+I assigned PICs for various sectors, such as preparing the presentations or working on the marketing collaterals.
+I also let them plan and organize, giving all PICs the freedom to delegate tasks to others.

-The results were reflected through the execution of our record-breaking event as the event ran hassle-freely, and we broke a record, nationally recognized by the official agency, MURI, for the biggest simultaneous social media digital literacy training that has ever been done.
+The results were reflected in the execution of our main event, which ran smoothly, and we even broke a record!
+The pinnacle of our success was being nationally recognized by the official agency, MURI.
+Our NGO was awarded for holding the biggest social media digital literacy training ever.

-From this experience, I learned that a leader needs to create a comfortable and unjudging working environment so members can perform more productively.
-I realized that participative leadership works best for me as I try to take a step back and allow members to be more involved in decision-making and discussions making them feel valued as they know they’re making bigger contributions to the team.
+From this momentous experience, I learned that a leader needs to create a comfortable and liberal working environment to encourage members to perform productively.
+I realized that participative leadership works best for me.
+Taking a step back and allowing members to be more involved in decision-making and discussions would make each of them feel valued, knowing that they’re making valuable contributions to the team.

 Prompt 3: What would you say is your greatest talent or skill?
 How have you developed and demonstrated that talent over time?
+304 words

-I was one of the "gifted pianists", my teacher would say.
-My teacher would compliment me on my ability to play expressively and musically.
+“He’s a prodigy,” my piano teacher would say fondly as he generously praised my ability to play expressively and musically.

-However, as my piano progresses, I find it hard to express myself as I was too focused on mastering the new and complex techniques.
-My piano teacher was aware of my difficulties and he told me that the easiest way to play expressively and shape the piece into a story is to think of personal experiences in lifethat could fit well with the piece.
+However, as my piano progressed, I found it harder to express myself.
+I was too focused on mastering the new and complex techniques.
+Aware of my difficulties, my teacher told me that to bring the songs to life, I should come up with an anecdote befitting each piano piece.

-I this when playing Chopin Nocturne Op 27.
-I decided to make this piece a story of how life brings happy moments, but also agonizing events that corner one to a feeling of desperation.
-I started by calmly playing the introductory melodies by gently touching the keys while picturing the smiles of the people I love in my head.
+I decided to put his method into practice for Chopin’s Nocturne, Op.
+27. I wanted to tell a story of how life had happy moments but also agonizing events that could drag someone into a feeling of desperation.
+Calmly playing the introductory melodies, I gently touched the keys while picturing the smiles of the people I loved.